Frank591/mirohack2020-number-crunchers/README.md

-# Story point calculation plugin
+# Miro plugin to calculate numbers from text/tags for stickers and cards

+<a href="https://miro.com/oauth/authorize/?response_type=token&client_id=3074457352197060904&redirect_uri=https://miro.com">Direct installation link</a>

 ## Functions

 ## Calculate options

 There are the following calculate options: